-Our dado rails have endless design opportunities and can be used to create a variety of panel styles including a floor to ceiling panel effect.
+Our dado rails have endless design opportunities and can be used to create a variety of panel styles including a floor-to-ceiling panel effect.
 For example, our SX157 panels have been used to create this beautiful and elegant panel design.

-Before you start, make sure your wall surfaces are flat, dust free, sanded down and grease free.
+Before you start, make sure your wall surfaces are flat, dust free, sanded down and grease-free.
 If you can tick the above off your checklist, you’re good to go!

 Before you start fitting your dado rails onto the wall, protect your floors and lay tarpaulin down or a plastic sheet.
 This isn’t a necessity but it helps with the final clean up plus, you’ll be relieved that your flooring is still in good condition and dust free after your DIY efforts.

-Measure and mark your walls.
+Step 2 – Measure and mark your walls

-Our dado rails often come in 2 metre lengths therefore you’ll need to decide how high you’d like the panels to sit and the style of paneling you wish to create before making any markings.
+Our dado rails often come in 2-metre lengths therefore you’ll need to decide how high you’d like the panels to sit and the style of paneling you wish to create before making any markings.
 Once you’ve decided on the style and height, take your measuring tape and start marking up your walls.
-This will give you an indication of lengths of dado rails you will need in order to create a panel effect.
+This will give you an indication of the lengths of dado rails you will need in order to create a panel effect.

 After you’ve got your measurements, we’d recommend marking the rest of your walls with tape or light pencil marks as a design guide.
 This will allow for easier installation as you are just sticking the panels on top of your original markings.